-Harvey Locke is Co-founder and Strategic Advisor to the Yellowstone to Yukon Conservation Initiative.
+Harvey Locke is co-founder and Strategic Advisor to the Yellowstone to Yukon Conservation Initiative.
 He served as President or Vice President of the Canadian Parks and Wilderness Society for 17 years and is currently its Senior Advisor, Conservation.
 He is a member of the IUCN World Commission on Protected Areas and co-founded the Nature Needs Half movement.

 A native of the Calgary-Banff area of Canada, Harvey is globally known for his work on wilderness, national parks and large landscape conservation from Yellowstone to Yukon and beyond.
 Named by Time Magazine as one of Canada's leaders for the 21st century, he was recently awarded the Fred M. Packard International Parks Merit Award by the IUCN, a prestigious global award that recognizes his extensive conservation work.

 Harvey has led work on major private lands conservation projects for connectivity, national park creation and management, climate change and nature conservation, and he was a member of the executive committee for the World Wilderness Congress (WILD9) held in Merida, Mexico, in 2009.